maiah/level-set/README.md

 });
 ```

-This will put LevelDB data structure at the `root` path.
+This will put key-value pairs LevelDB data structure at the `root` path.
 ```
 name = Maiah
 occupation = Ninja